John James Audubon: Immigration to the United States

 His father hoped that the lead mines on the property could be commercially developed, as lead was an essential component of bullets.
 This could provide his son with a profitable occupation.
 At Mill Grove, Audubon met the owner of the nearby Fatland Ford estate, William Bakewell, and his daughter Lucy Bakewell.

 Audubon set about to study American birds, determined to illustrate his findings in a more realistic manner than most artists did then.
 He began drawing and painting birds, and recording their behavior.
 After an accidental fall into a creek, Audubon contracted a severe fever.
 He was nursed and recovered at Fatland Ford, with Lucy at his side.

 Risking conscription in France, Audubon returned in 1805 to see his father and ask permission to marry.
 He also needed to discuss family business plans.
 While there, he met the naturalist and physician Charles-Marie D'Orbigny, who improved Audubon's taxidermy skills and taught him scientific methods of research.
 Although his return ship was overtaken by an English privateer, Audubon and his hidden gold coins survived the encounter.

 Audubon resumed his bird studies and created his own nature museum, perhaps inspired by the great museum of natural history created by Charles Willson Peale in Philadelphia.
 Peale's bird exhibits were considered scientifically advanced.
 Audubon's room was brimming with birds' eggs, stuffed raccoons and opossums, fish, snakes, and other creatures.
 He had become proficient at specimen preparation and taxidermy.

-Deeming the mining venture too risky, with his father's approval Audubon sold part of the Mill Grove farm, including the house and mine, but retaining some land for investment.
+Deeming the mining venture too risky, with his father's approval Audubon sold part of the Mill Grove farm, including the house and mine, and retaining some land for investment.